Cirkit Designer Logo

 1. Can I use this battery directly with a 5V device?

-• No, the battery provides a nominal voltage of 3.7V.
+• No, the nominal voltage of this battery is 3.7V.
 Use a DC-DC step-up converter to boost the voltage to 5V.

 3. Is it safe to leave the battery connected to the charger?

-By following these guidelines, you can safely and effectively use the 3.7V 2000mAh Rechargeable Battery in your projects.
+By following the guidelines in this documentation, you can safely and effectively use the 3.7V 2000mAh Rechargeable Battery in your projects.